boldbi/bold-bi-docs/docs/embedded-bi/visualizing-data/visualization-widgets/combo-box.md

 #### Show Border

-This allows you to toggle the visibility of `border` surrounding the widget.
+This allows you to toggle the visibility of the `border` surrounding the widget.

 #### Corner Radius